 Converting geometry to voxels

 Calculating collision and light occlusion using a mesh is computationally complex and expensive.
 Representing the mesh in a less complex form decreases the computation times.
 Voxel space was used to increase computational speed.
 A method for determining which voxels a mesh occupies was devised.
 For the results to be correct it was assumed that the mesh was constructed purely from triangles.
-A number of scatter points were distributed on the surface These determine which voxel scatter are occupied.
+A number of scatter points were distributed on the surface.
+These determine which voxel scatter are occupied.
 The state of any occupied voxel was changed from empty to full.
 The status of each voxel was stored in a list.
 This is known as spacial enumeration [6].

 The distribution of scatter points was determined by the size of a voxel. he length of the hypotenuse was calculated for each face.
 If the triangle was equilateral then an arbitrary edge was chosen.
 The subdivision was calculated using the formulae: